kks110/python-bat-out-of-hell-game/README.md

 * Has a life system and displays that as hearts
 * You can collect water droplets to increase your life
 * Has a starting splash screen
-* If you press enter, it will display more info about the objects in the game
+* If you press enter, it will display more info about the objects in the
+* Added code to read sprite sheets
+* Converting some of the images to sprite sheets, rather than lost of separate files

 **Upcoming features**
 * Update the text with the game font
 * A message to say if you are beating the high score / in the top 5
-* Converting the images to sprite sheets, rather than lost of separate files